gcmaximus/ctf-writeups/gryphonsctf2025/web/pantone/README.md

 ```

-This is a merger function which
+This is a merger function which merges the user-supplied JSON data into the global `COLORS` object.
+We can manipulate special Python attributes like `__init__` and `__globals__`, overwriting global variables in the environment.

-Payload:
+Using the payload below in the POST request to the server, we can overwrite the value of `_EXEC_CMD` to evaluate our code which includes the `flag` value into a JSON response .

 ```json
 {